IP ownership and exploitation

 - Trade mark and design rights registration – we helped a comic book publisher register their trade mark and design rights.
 The publisher required protection across the EU.
 We demonstrated that the publisher’s designs contained the required level of distinctive character.

 Intellectual property rights are intricate.
-Non-registration or incorrect registration easily lets competitors exploit your intellectual property.
+Non-registration or incorrect registration can allow competitors to exploit your intellectual property ownership.
 By protecting your intellectual property, you are creating an asset.
 By choosing the right model to exploit your intellectual property you are ensuring income and brand recognition.
 Expand your business with watertight agreements.